nusco/narjillos/backlog.md

 - Show heat cloud when zooming out in infrared mode
 - Skip quickly over less interesting creatures in Demo Mode
 + Command-line argument to start without visual effects

+##Database Persistence
+>goal: save experiment history to a database

+    For advanced analysis of experimental data.
+    This also removes the memory cap on extremely long experiments.

+* Store historical data in a database rather than in memory
+  Amongst other things, this fixes the OutOfMemory problem on extremely long experiments.
+  Maybe track only DNA and birth/date events, and have an external program, possibly in Ruby, to process stats?

++ Move entire persistence to a database
+  Consider this, but be aware that it might effect usability, performance or reliability.
+  So I might decide to stick with files.

++ Move entire persistence to a database
+  Consider this, but be aware that it might effect usability, performance or reliability.
+  So I might decide to stick with files.

++ Save to remote database
+  If the DB is configurable, then it's easier to run experiments in the cloud.

+##Seasons
+>goal: faster evolution

+    Cyclically vary the amount of food that spawns.

+    Studies show that evolution works best if there are enough resources (food), but not too many.
+The problem is that it's hard to know what "enough but not too many" means.
+So I want to try this: food amount is cyclical.
+I'm hoping that along the way from "almost starving" to "economy of abundance", the system will hit a few evolutionary sweet spots.

+* Seasons

+* Configurable seasonal cycle
+  Max, min and period in config.yaml

 ##Advanced Body Plans